Local Downtown Restaurants Gearing Up for Hamilton Crowds

 "It's gonna be very good for all of downtown," said Gerleman.
 "The financial aspects of this are huge..."

-The Great Des Moines Partnership agrees.
+The Greater Des Moines Partnership agrees.

 "We're gonna have more people downtown," said Tiffany Tauscheck, Greater Des Moines Partnership's Chief Strategy Officer.
 "Which is incredibly exciting, because not only is it bringing in visitors from around the state, but it's also bringing in even folks in the suburbs to come downtown, experience what there is to offer, go to a great show.
 Hopefully they grab a bite to eat, while they're down here, and really experience all the vibrancy that is in downtown Des Moines."